dgvlc/Top-Video-Games-to-buy/README.md

 ## API and Data Sample

-The API that's going to be used is from giant bomb and the specific info that I need from it is the Title, image, game rating, brief description and genre. https://www.giantbomb.com/api/documentation/#toc-0-16
+The API that's going to be used is from giant bomb and the specific info that I need from it is the Title, image, game review's score, brief description and genre. https://www.giantbomb.com/api/documentation/#toc-0-16

 ```